THE ADMISSIONS PROCESS

 The Admissions Process:

-This WINDOW is open to ALL K-12 students from ALL SCHOOL DISTRICTS.
-As a reminder, the Open Enrollment is an APPLICATION.
-Your child may be placed in a random lottery if we more applicants than seats available.
+This WINDOW is open to ALL INQUIRIES for K-12 students from ALL SCHOOL DISTRICTS starting NOV 1st - July 31st.
+As a reminder, the Inquiry form is an APPLICATION for the waiting list.
+Your child may be placed in a random lottery if we have more applicants than seats available.
 Please note that we may not have open seats in all grades.

 As necessary, NEW Windows will open for children for specific grades in the Allentown School District, or other Districts.
-Allentown students will be selected first according to the number of openings available for Allentown students.
+Allentown students will be selected first according to the number of openings available.

 Lincoln’s Admissions Process, State Law and the Lottery: